INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/02 - Lambdas/02 - Lambdas.md

 ```

+> [!tip]
-> Tip: it is not mandatory to specify the parameters' type (like for `::`, the types are already specified in the functional interface)
+> It is not mandatory to specify the parameters' type (like for `::`, the types are already specified in the functional interface)
 ```java
 @FunctionalInterface
 interface Comparator<T> {